 - Put the potatoes in the microwave for 5 minutes (this is the time for my microwave.
 Your results may vary).

 - Pour the red wine into the steak pan and use the spatula to scrape up any burned meat bits into the wine.
+Congratulations!
+You have just deglazed a pan.
 Add the rosemary and thyme to the wine and give it a good stir.
 Keep stirring every minute or so until the wine has reduced to about 1/4 of a cup.

 - When the sauce is almost ready, plate the meat, spinach, and potatoes.